alex-1355/check_audiocodes_sbc_alarms/README.md

 ### OMD command and service definition

-The command and service definitions for OMD sould look something like this:
+The command and service definitions for OMD should look something like this:

 ````
 define command {